SirPepe/Unsync/readme.md

 ### unsyncedFn([arguments...], callback)

 Call a function created by `unsync()` with the arguments required by the source function and a callback.
-The callback's arguments are the result computed by the source function and a reference to the unsynced function itself.
+The callback's argument is the result computed by the source function.

 #### unsyncedFn.terminate()